Macroscelesaurus: Description and history

-Macroscelesaurus is known from a single holotype consisting of the mold of a partial skeleton.
+Macroscelesaurus is known from a single holotype consisting of the mold of a partial skeleton (SAM 4004).
 The impression was found on a sandstone block that made up the wall of a kraal or sheep enclosure near the town of Victoria West.
 It includes most of the postcranial skeleton, including the vertebral column, ribs, limbs, and the pelvic and pectoral girdles.
 Most of the skull is not preserved.
 The skeleton is preserved in ventral view, with the body curving to the right and the limbs bent to one side.
-The specimen was brought to South African paleontologist Sidney H. Haughton, and formally described the next year.
+The specimen was brought to South African paleontologist Sidney H. Haughton, accessioned at the South African Museum, and formally described the next year in Annals of the South African Museum.
 On the basis of the impression, Haughton designated the species Macroscelesaurus janseni, after the discoverer of the specimen, F. J. Jansen.
 Although it was not found in a deposit, Haughton thought that the specimen originated from rock layers belonging to the Tapinocephalus Assemblage Zone.
 The fossil is now thought to have been from the younger Cistecephalus Assemblage Zone.

 German paleontologist Oskar Kuhn renamed Macroscelesaurus as Haughtoniscus in 1934, as he thought the original name was too similar to Macroscelosaurus, the generic name for a prolacertiform reptile that had described in 1852.
 Under the rules of the International Code of Zoological Nomenclature, Kuhn's renaming was inappropriate and the name Macroscelesaurus is still considered valid.